Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Conclusion

-A similar situation is with the additional assumptions of Theorem \ref{main2} about the apriori knowledge of the spectra of $A$ and of matrix pencils and the absence of zero eigenvalues: the assumptions correspond well to the experience of numerical analysts.
+A similar situation is with the additional assumptions of Theorem~\ref{main2} about the apriori knowledge of the spectra of $A$ and of matrix pencils and the absence of zero eigenvalues: the assumptions correspond well to the experience of numerical analysts.
 Namely, violation of these assumptions may lead to computational instabilities.
 We currently do not know whether our results hold without these assumptions.
 Note, however, that the cardinalities are known (for physical reasons) for some important systems invariant under rotations \cite{gm98}.

 Finally, we would like to point out that it would be interesting to study the computational complexity of the considered problems, in the spirit of \cite{ko}.
-The algorithms suggested in our paper are very time- and space-consuming because they intensively use exact computations with algebraic (and even with some non-algebraic computable) reals which are known to be hard.
-Currently we do not know any feasible algorithm to compute the solution operators studied in this paper.
+The algorithms suggested in our paper are very time- and space-consuming (in fact, our proofs provide no explicit complexity bounds at all, establishing only computability).
+Finding feasible algorithms to compute the solution operators seems to be a challenge.